opensalt/opensalt/DOCKER_FOR_MAC.md

 4. Add nfs mounts to Docker for Mac with something like [d4m-nfs](https://github.com/IFSight/d4m-nfs)
   - Random tests have shown about a 10x improvement in running SALT in development mode (~700ms vs ~6s for the */app_dev.php/lsdoc/* page)
-  - The export file needs to map to the root user instead of the normal user for applications like mysql to be able to chown files (otherwise those applications break)
+  - The `/etc/exports` file needs to map to the root user instead of the normal user for applications like mysql to be able to chown files (otherwise those applications break), so use the following instead of the defaults:
+    ```
+# d4m-nfs exports
+"/Users" -alldirs -mapall=0:0 localhost
+"/Volumes" -alldirs -mapall=0:0 localhost
+"/private" -alldirs -mapall=0:0 localhost
+    ```
   - The d4m-nfs.sh script needs to be re-run each time Docker for Mac is restarted